Section II: Scope of Authority and Jurisdiction

 - During the conduct resolution process, the needs, and rights of the person(s) responding to accusations of alleged misconduct, the needs, and rights of the person(s) reporting to be the victim of the other student's alleged misconduct, and the needs and obligations of the University Community at large are judged to be equally important.

-- The Assistant Dean, or designee, may interview other members of the University Community, including students, classified staff, or administrative or academic faculty to gather information during a conduct investigation.
+- The Assistant Dean may interview other members of the University Community, including students, classified staff, and administrative or academic faculty to gather information during a conduct investigation.

 - Members of the University Community who have information related to student or student organization activities may be asked to provide information at any time during a conduct process.